 “Allah tests those whom He loves.”

-It takes faith and a good amount of inner work to understand what this really means.
 We all have those moments, when tough times seem impossible to escape, work through or recover from.
 I wonder if that’s just because we lost our sense of what patience truly is, from the natural inclination we had as children.
 Learning to walk, practicing swinging on monkey bars, falling off a bike, over and over again until we learned and even still we will fall again, sometimes just as hard or harder.
-A man who learned to bike marathons could get swept in a gust of wind and hit the pavement, or worse, and through no error of his own.
+A man who learned to bike marathons could get swept away in a gust of wind, hitting the pavement or worse, and through no error of his own.
 And it may have been his error, perhaps when some evil he engaged in came back his way.

 More likely however, he needs that time in the hospital, as a test from Allah to prove himself as a faithful servant who would never abandon hope for Allah’s Mercy.
 The way Allah designed reality is that no reward can be had without opportunity to earn it.
 You can’t expect reward for claiming to choose patience.
-Truthfully, you only know you are patient when you need to be, and you only get to seek reward for a calamity if you are given the calamity.
-The Prophet peace be upon him went through some of the greatest trials, in fear for his life, in starvation, and in loss.
+Truthfully, you only know you are patient when you need to be — and you are, and you only get to seek reward for a calamity if you are given the calamity — and you live in patience and perseverance.
+The Prophet went through some of the greatest trials, in fear for his life, in starvation, and in loss.
 But his gain was in trusting Allah, in being aware of the good that came from these experiences, as subtle as they were.

 And actually, it’s the subtle things that make the biggest difference.
-The things we don’t notice right away are seeds for stronger foundations.
+The sensations and gifts we don’t notice right away are seeds for stronger foundations.
 That which comes and fades has little equilibrium and cannot be trusted to last as a support.
-When we learn a lesson about patience through a post like this, it is a good reminder, but is nowhere near the level of going through test after test and staying well and patient to the best of one’s ability.
+When we learn a lesson about patience through a post like this, it is a good reminder, but it is nowhere near the level of going through test after test and staying well and patient to the best of one’s ability.